marvinli-harvard/critical-windows-lm/README.md

   <img src="assets/accuracy per dataset.png" width="500">
 </p>

 For our chain of thought experiments, use the following example command.
-Here we set ``--answer_type math`` to set the grader to be the math question grader (only for the `MATH` datasetS) and ``--task math`` to specify the type of problem that will be mentioned in the prompt.
-To run the below multiple times for each truncation levle, specify ``--num_per_noise``.
+Here we set ``--answer_type math`` to set the grader to be the math question grader and ``--task math`` to specify the type of problem in the system prompt.
+To run multiple times for each truncation level, specify ``--num_per_noise``.

 ```bash
 ## Chain of thought experiment
 python experiments/chain_of_thought/run_qa_noisedenoise.py --model_id meta-llama/Llama-3.1-8B-Instruct --dataset competition_math --split test --task math --num_samples 10000 --answer_type math
 ```

-See the script `scripts/generate_QA_data_total.sh` for the right configurations for the experiments in the paper and the notebook `notebooks/COT Feature Localization.ipynb` for instructions to produce the plots in the paper.
+See the script `scripts/generate_QA_data_total.sh` for the correct commands for all datasets in the paper and the notebook `notebooks/COT Feature Localization.ipynb` for instructions to produce the plots in the paper.

 ## Jailbreak prompt detection method
 To reproduce our jailbreak prompt detection method, run the following command.